okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/releases-at-okta/index.md

 - Occasionally, a feature is released using an iterative, custom schedule to enable close monitoring.
 Such features may spend more than one month between preview and production for their GA release.
-- Features exposed in the administrator UI may be EA or GA without the corresponding API being in the same lifecycle stage, or available at all.
+- Features exposed in the Admin Console may be EA or GA without the corresponding API being in the same lifecycle stage, or available at all.

 As with all changes that affect our customers, changes outside the regular Beta-EA-GA lifecycle are reported in the [Okta API Release Notes](/docs/release-notes/).